DonyorM/weresync/README.rst

   running.
 No booting to a live disk or pushing through a long initiation process.
 Unlike `dd` or CloneZilla, WereSync requires a low level of technical skill and has an easy learning curve
-- WereSync can run while the your main drive is being used, instead of blocking your computer up for hours at a time
+- WereSync can run while your main drive is being used, instead of blocking your computer up for hours at a time
 - WereSync will incrementally update clones, making subsequent clones much faster.
 - WereSync works quickly, a single command copies your entire drive, no booting to live CDs or managing MBRs.
 - WereSync can copy to a smaller drive, provided your drive's data will fit.